-Movies in the Park is a family event, bringing together the community with live music from local artists, children's activities and a selection of our favourite international cuisines culminating in a twilight movie screening of Frozen for all the family to enjoy.
+Movies in the Park is a family event, bringing together the community with live music from local artists, children's activities and a selection of our favourite international cuisines culminating in a twilight movie screening for all the family to enjoy.

 The Marrickville Medal for Conservation has been awarded annually since 1995.
 It celebrates built conservation works that contribute to the understanding and preservation of Marrickville's rich cultural and architectural heritage.
 The award was one of the first of its kind in New South Wales, and coincides with the state-wide National Trust Heritage Festival.

 Eligibility to enter the Marrickville Medal is open to all building works completed in the preceding three years which can be described as having positive conservation outcomes.
 Conservation could include any of the following approaches: preservation, restoration, reconstruction, adaptation or interpretation.
 Large or small, private or public – the judges will be looking for thoughtful and innovative outcomes.
-The three-person judging panel comprise an owner or designer of the winning property from the previous year, a member of the Marrickville Heritage Society and a conservation architect.

 Open Marrickville is an eleven day festival celebrating multiculturalism through storytelling, music, dance, art, theatre, food, and simply gathering together.
 The festival takes place in a variety of locations across the Marrickville area.
 These activities are organised by local community groups, schools and community organisations, with support from Marrickville Council through a grants program.